zubaird/review-week-topics/react/01-intro-and-setup.md

 	- make sure you have a type of "text/jsx" for your script tag
 - Unexpected end of input at http://localhost:8080/hello%20world/helloworld.js:15:undefined
 	- Make sure your component has a self closing tag
+  - Make sure ALL of your tags close (even the self closing tags must have a /)

 ## Questions + Next Steps